allaboutapps/go-starter/internal/test/README.md

 Please use this convention to specify test only utility functions.

+### Regarding snapshot testing

+Golden files can be created by using the `Snapshoter.Save(t TestingT, data ...interface{})` method.
+The snapshot can be configured to force an update, use a different replacer function or to set a different file location and suffix for the snaphot.

+A snapshot can be updated by either calling the `Update(true)` method, or by using the global override by setting the environment variable `TEST_UPDATE_GOLDEN` to `true`.
+To update all snapshots the call might look like this: `TEST_UPDATE_GOLDEN=true make test`.

 ### `testdata` and `.` or `_` prefixed files

 Note that Go will ignore directories or files that begin with "." or "_", so you have more flexibility in terms of how you name your test data directory.